KindaK/Health_Insur/README.md

 ACA Search is in development.
 The aim of ACA Search application is to help people to easily compare insurance cost for ACA approved health insurance policies.

 Deployment Instructions
-* view ACA search indevacasearch.herokuapp.com
+* view ACA search at indevacasearch.herokuapp.com

 Features: